Six tips from our Admissions team to help you through the application process.

 5. Come and meet us

-They’re a great way to find out more about the course and it demonstrates that you’re serious about studying with us.
+Don’t be shy, join in and meet us!
+We run regular online information sessions and they’re a great way to find out more about our courses and it demonstrates that you’re serious about studying with us.

-If you can’t make one of these events, get in touch with our admissions team and ask to come in during office hours, we’re happy to have a chat and give you a quick tour.
+If you can’t make one of these events, get in touch with our admissions team to ask if you can have a chat or access an info session recording, we’re always happy to help out.

 6. Finally… apply early!